AymanAlhaik/AymanAlhaik/README.md

 - 👋 Hi, I’m @AymanAlhaik
 - 👀 I’m interested in mathematics and computer programming in general and web&mobile in specific
-- 🌱 I’m currently learning  web and mobile programming
+- 🌱 I'm a Full Stack Java Spring Boot & Flutter developer
 - 💞️ I’m looking to collaborate on any open source project that i can help with
 - 📫 How to reach me ...at AymanAlhaikg@gmail.com